Ajeya02/Biometric/README.md

  ## Restructure the data
- Split the data ino train, val and test folders use restucture.uipynb that restructures the data such that train (& val, test) has only images without subfolders
+ Split the data ino train, val and test folders use restucture.ipynb that restructures the data such that train (& val, test) has only images without subfolders

  ## To run the data & infer
  Change the paths to your data folders and run